Written by Harley Preston

 About the Author:

-Summing up Preston in a bio is incredibly difficult.
+Summing up Harley in a bio is incredibly difficult.
 They are a multi-faceted professional who has dedicated their life to the service of the LGBTQ+ community and promoting the visibility of trans and non-binary individuals in everything that they do.
-From helping to open the world’s first gender-free store, to working for queer publications like Out Magazine and The Advocate, to becoming a certified personal trainer for LGBTQ+ people, Preston is constantly looking for ways to better serve the community and use their platform to promote equality and inclusion.
-Through raw and vulnerable content, Preston speaks to the trans experience and shares insight to what it’s like to be trans, to transition, and to take up space in a cis-dominated world.
+From helping to open the world’s first gender-free store, to working for queer publications like Out Magazine and The Advocate, to becoming a certified personal trainer for LGBTQ+ people, Harley is constantly looking for ways to better serve the community and use their platform to promote equality and inclusion.
+Through raw and vulnerable content, Harley speaks to the trans experience and shares insight to what it’s like to be trans, to transition, and to take up space in a cis-dominated world.
 Their tenacity and commitment makes it evidently clear that they aren’t planning on stopping any time soon.
-Follow Preston here.
+Follow Harley here.